 Institutions may not use special course fees as a substitute for obtaining adequate regular budget support for a course.
 Institutions are prohibited from charging special course fees for costs that should reasonably be covered by the institution’s regular instructional budget.
-Examples of prohibited uses are included in the Appendix.
+Examples of prohibited use are included in the Appendix.

 University students sometimes incur personal expenses by directly purchasing required, recommended, and optional instructional materials in support of their educational experience.
 These personal or incidental expenses do not typically require approval as a special course fee unless the institution collects fees from students to facilitate payment for goods and services needed for a course.
 Some examples of personal expenses include: textbooks and course supplies purchased from the university bookstore; food, lodging, and incidentals on field trips; and transportation to sites for student teaching and clinical assignments.

-A. Approval and Notification
+B. Approval and Notification

-The Chancellor or his or her designee(s) must approve all special course fees and must document and maintain records of that approval.
+The Chancellor or his or her designee(s) must approve all special course fees and must document and maintain all records of that approval.
 Each institution should develop a standard approval process.
 Institutions shall notify students of all approved special course fees in the university catalog/bulletin and/or timetable/class schedule prior to registration.

-B. Fee Collection
+C. Fee Collection

 Institutions shall bill students for all approved special course fees through the university billing process.
 Institutions are prohibited from collecting special course fees in the classroom, and faculty or instructors may not collect fees from students.

-C. Fee Expenditures
+D. Fee Expenditures

-Institutions may use special course fee funds only for the purposes for which they were intended.
 Institutions that accumulate cash balances from special course fees shall adjust future special course fees to eliminate the balances.